Combined Treatment Methods for Japanese Knotweed

 This is where the Japanese knotweed is excavated and then piled up on top of a membrane on another part of the site.
 This gives time for us to treat the Japanese knotweed meaning that the Japanese knotweed can be dealt with whilst other building work is carried out on other parts of the site.

 The soil is mounded up – ideally to a maximum height of 0.5m.
 There is a restriction on height as if the soil is mounded too high then the rhizome will become dormant.
-What we want is to encourage further growth so that it can be treated with a systemic herbicide.
+Instead we want to encourage further growth so that it can be treated with a systemic herbicide.
 If the contaminated soil is being put in an area that has not been previously been infected by the Japanese knotweed then you must use a suitable membrane or root barrier to stop further contamination of the site.

 Stopping Japanese knotweed encroaching from neighbouring land

-This can be achieved by digging vertical trenches, usually the depth of 3m, and then laying a root barrier membrane.
+This can be achieved by digging vertical trenches, usually to the depth of 3m, and then laying a root barrier membrane.
 To support the membrane a plywood frame can be built.
 The vertical root barrier membrane should be guaranteed for 50 years and will act as a suitable barrier to the rhizomes.
 We would, however, recommend backfilling the trenches with building sand to ensure that no stones, glass or other debris are present that could damage the membrane.